djslzx/ar-drawing/README.md

 The resulting strokes are suspended in 3D space at a fixed location determined at the time of drawing, although the world space may be translated if the user desires.

-~~Players take turns drawing objects randomly selected from a sub-category (or 'theme') of words.
-When it is a player's turn to draw, she uses her phone as a 3D brush, moving it around in space to draw a 3D image.
-The other players view this 3D image from their respective phones as an object fixed in 3D space (an overlay on their camera feeds), and must attempt to correctly identify the drawn object within a time limit.~~

 ### Base Version
 The user can draw smooth lines in 3D space, adjusting simple characteristics like
 - [ ] Color